Shoppers need to be extra careful when stumbling upon products that seem too good to be true. Here’s how to spot the fakes.

 Again, these problems can be avoided by doing a simple Google search of the brand, ensuring that the product is a part of a legitimate business and that it’s not some weird concoction that someone put together in their basement.

 Keep an eye out for unrealistic details

 If the label of the product claims that it’s a balm that provides “mental stability” and “emotional cleansing,” it’s safe to assume that you’ll be disappointed.
 A super low price when compared to competitors is also unrealistic, because it means that the product probably hasn’t been tested and certified.
 As a rule of thumb: if it sounds too good to be true, it probably is.

 Know the red flags

 Unusually low prices, lack of certifications, grandiose statements and a sketchy seller are all indicators that the product you are looking at is not what you expect.
-While these steps are helpful in all areas of shopping, they are particularly important when it comes to wellness products, because these are ingested or applied directly on you.
+While these steps are helpful in all areas of shopping, they are particularly important when it comes to wellness and CBD products, because these are ingested or applied directly on you.
 It’s important to know what you’re putting in your body.